Beginning Steps To Growing Indoor Bonsai Trees

 Planting Your Bonsai Tree

 When getting started you have two options, using a pre-grown plant or starting from a seed.
-In most cases, it’s recommend that you choose a healthy looking plant, and grow it from there.
+In most cases, it’s recommended that you choose a healthy-looking plant and grow it from there.
 Starting from a seed requires a lot more control over the grow space as well as up to 5 years before you’ll have a viable plant.
 This makes it only good for those looking for a challenging, multi-year project.

 Indoor Bonsai Tree Care

-Watering and feeding is a very important part of bonsai tree care.
+Watering and feeding are very important parts of bonsai tree care.
 Due to the relatively small amount of soil most bonsai trees are planted in they are not able to hold much moisture or nutrients.
 That means it’s up to the gardener to make sure that the tree has what it needs to grow.

 When watering, make sure to check every day to see if the top inch of the soil is wet.
 If it’s dry, then water the plant until it begins to leak out of the drainage holes.
 If it is wet, then wait and check again tomorrow.

 For fertilizing, look to fertilize every 3-4 weeks while the plant is growing.
-For tropical plants indoors this will likely be year round, but outdoor plants you can stop when they go dormant in the winter.
-You can use a standard plant fertilizer, although you can usually cut down the amount to match the tree size, or a specially formatted bonsai fertilizer.
+For tropical plants indoors this will likely be year-round, but for outdoor plants, you can stop when they go dormant in the winter.
+You can use a standard plant fertilizer, although you can usually cut down the amount to match the tree sizeor a specially formatted bonsai fertilizer.

 Styling and Shaping